Ceramic high-performance material for maximum safety

 Modified material FZM+ opens up new possibilities for increasing requirements

 Pump applications demand higher and higher pressures, temperatures and performance while at the same time increasing pump efficiency.
-Kyocera has developed a new ceramic material to meet these requirements: the white zirconium oxide FZM+ is characterized by improved flexural strength (up to 1000 MPa) and high fracture toughness.
+Kyocera has developed a new ceramic material to meet these requirements: the white zirconium oxide FZM+ is characterized by improved flexural strength and high fracture toughness.
 As a result, test pressures of up to 95 bar (pressure stage PN 63) can be achieved.
 It is suitable for use in the cryogenic area as well as for external pressure applications with gas as the medium.

 Zirconium oxide FZM+ expands the field of application of the ceramic containment shell